felipemunozri/python-blog/README.md

 # Python Blog Project

-This is my version of a web application Blog project from the 100 Days of Code: The Complete Python Pro Bootcamp for 2023.
+This is my version of a web application Blog project from the **100 Days of Code: The Complete Python Pro Bootcamp for 2023**.

-The application is writen entirely on Python using Flask as framework and a sqlite as its database.
+The application is writen entirely on Python using Flask as the framework and a sqlite database.

 It features: